Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Simulation Study

-The estimated $CMRs$ based on the IPTW, parametric g-formula, and doubly robust estimators and their estimated variances were calculated for each scenario both ignoring data heaping, using the estimators described in Section \ref{sec:methodsnoheap} (referred to as naïve in the results below), and accounting for data heaping using the methods described in Section \ref{sec:heapingmethods}.
+The estimated $CMRs$ based on the IPTW, parametric g-formula, and doubly robust estimators and their estimated variances were calculated for each scenario ignoring data heaping, using the estimators described in Section \ref{sec:methodsnoheap} (referred to as naïve in the results below), and accounting for data heaping using the methods described in Section \ref{sec:heapingmethods}.
+To assess the sensitivity of the heaping estimators to the HCAR assumption, both the HCAR estimators and informative heaping parametric g-formula estimator were applied in Scenarios 1 and 2.
 As with the simulations presented in Section \ref{sec:counts-sim-noheap}, the $CMR$ was estimated under correct model specification and when the weight and/or outcome model were incorrectly specified.
 For incorrectly specified models, the covariate $L_5$ was included in the model(s) instead of $L_4$, where $L_5=\mbox{logit}^{-1}(-3+L_4+2\epsilon_3)$ and $\epsilon_3$ is simulated from a standard normal distribution.
+The maximum estimated Monte Carlo standard error for the mean percent bias across estimators and scenarios was 0.10\%, and the Monte Carlo standard error for coverage at the nominal level was 0.31\%.

-The results of the data heaping simulations are presented in Figure \ref{fig:SimsHeap} with more detailed results in Tables A.5 - A.6.
-Detailed results for simulations with $n=2000$ are presented in Tables A.7 - A.8.
-When data heaping was accounted for, the results were similar to those presented in Section \ref{sec:counts-sim-noheap}.
-That is, the IPTW, parametric g-formula, and doubly robust methods all had low empirical bias and close to nominal CI coverage under correct model specification when the weights were treated as estimated.
-The doubly robust heaping estimator demonstrated low bias under incorrect specification of one (but not both) of the weight or outcome models.
-When data heaping was ignored and the naïve estimators from Section \ref{sec:methodsnoheap} were applied to heaped data, the estimates exhibited considerable bias and 95\% CI coverage was below the nominal level.
+The results of the data heaping simulations are presented in Figure \ref{fig:SimsHeap}, with more detailed results in Appendix Table A5 and Appendix Table A7.
+When data heaping was accounted for under the appropriate heaping assumption (HCAR or informative heaping), the results were similar to those presented in Section \ref{sec:counts-sim-noheap}.
+That is, the heaping estimators had low empirical bias and close to nominal CI coverage under correct model specification.
+The doubly robust HCAR estimator demonstrated low bias under incorrect specification of one (but not both) of the weight or outcome models in Scenario 1, but was biased in Scenario 2 when the HCAR assumption was violated.
+When data heaping was ignored and the naïve estimators from Section \ref{sec:methodsnoheap} were applied to heaped data, the estimates exhibited considerable bias and 95\% CI coverage was below the nominal level (Appendix Table A5 and Appendix Table A7).
+Similarly, estimators that assumed HCAR were generally biased in Scenario 2, when heaping was informative.
+However, the parametric g-formula HCAR estimator was robust to violation of the HCAR assumption under the data generating mechanism considered, with similar performance to the parametric g-formula informative heaping estimator.